library(igraph)

 Pro tip: If you are working with ego networks like this, especially when you get passed the first order network (including friends of friends) it is good practice to do something to differentiate the ego from their neighbours.
 This way, someone who is looking at the graph can clearly identify who is the ego and who are the neighbours.
 One simple way it to change their colour.

 Don’t get too caught up in this code below.
-We will cover a lot more of this in future chapters (see Chapter 11.
+We will cover a lot more of this in future chapters.
 What we do here is create a node characteristic called ‘ego’.
-What this characeristic does is assign colours to every node in the network.
-If the name of that node is “Wiley” then the colour is red, otherwise it is white.
-The next chunk changes the parameters of the plot so we can see it a bit easier.
-Then, using the vertex.color option of the plot() function, we change the colour of the visualisation to reflect the red and white that we just added.
+What this characteristic does is assign colours to every node in the network.
+If the name of that node is “Wiley” (our focal node or ego) then the colour is red, otherwise it is white.
+The next line in the chunk changes the parameters of the plot so we can see it a bit easier.
+Finally, using the vertex.color option of the plot() function, we change the colour of the visualisation to reflect the red and white that we just added.

 par(mar = c(0,0,3,0))

-Here we have discussed another method for cleaning network data, taking a subgraph.
-This is a simple cleaning or transformation tool that allows you to study a subset of your data.
+Here we have discussed another method for transforming network data, taking a subgraph.
+This is a simple tool that allows you to study a subset of your data.
 We have covered how to take a specific subset based on the names of particular nodes of interest.
-Alternatively, we can we can create ego networks.
+Alternatively, we can we can create ego networks for each person in the network or a focal node.